Elacim/deakin-uni/Biology/SLE111 - Cells and Genes/Weeks/Week 9 - DNA and Gene to Protein/SLE111 - Week 9 - Notes.md

 ## Translation
-With what type of RNA is protein translated? :: tRNA (transfer RNA) Anticodon :: A tri-nucleotide sequence that is complementary to a codon within mRNA What does a transfer RNA carry? :: An anticodon
+With what type of RNA is protein translated? :: tRNA (transfer RNA)

 SLIDE 5a
-Purpose of tRNA
-?
-- molecular interpreter
-- carries amino acids
-- Matches amino acids with mRNA codons using anticodons
-- Molecules of tRNA are not all identical

 What cell structure makes polypeptides? :: Ribosomes What are the components of ribosomes? :: The small and large subunits